1846–47 United States Senate elections: Iowa

 Iowa became a state in December 1846, but did not elect its senators until December 1848.

 Louisiana

 Alexander Barrow (W) died December 29, 1846.
 Pierre Soulé (D) was elected January 21, 1847 just to finish the term.
 Solomon W. Downs (D) was elected to the next term.

 New Hampshire

 Democratic appointee Benning W. Jenness lost the June 13, 1846 election to finish the term and the election the same day to the next term.
 Joseph Cilley (Liberty) was elected to finish the term, but lost the election to the next term.
-John P. Hale was (Independent Democratic) was elected to the next term and would later become a Free Soiler.
+John P. Hale (Independent Democratic) was elected to the next term and would later become a Free Soiler.

 Virginia

 William S. Archer (W) lost re-election to Democrat Robert M. T. Hunter.

 Virginia (special)

 Isaac S. Pennybacker (D), who was not up for election, died January 12, 1847.
 James Murray Mason (D) was elected January 21, 1847.